egor-tensin/sorting-algorithms/README.md

 You can generate the plots using `plot.py`.
 Consult the output of `plot.py -h` to learn how to use the script.

+If you're having problems using the script (like having excessive noise in the measurement results), try minimizing background activity of the OS and the applications.
+For example, on Windows 8.1 I managed to produce some very nice plots by booting into Safe Mode and running the scripts with a higher priority while also setting their CPU affinity:

+    start /affinity 1 /realtime calc_mean.py

 ## Licensing